 The Claimant Count may not reflect the true level of unemployment in the UK economy, given that not all the unemployed will bother to claim, and some are deterred because they cannot prove they are looking for work.
 This is especially true of part-time employees who are much less likely to register as unemployed compared with full-time workers.
 While some individuals may fraudulently claim, it is generally recognised that the Claimant Count under-estimates actual unemployment levels.

 The labour force survey is undertaken by the International Labour Organisation (ILO) and is a more direct assessment of unemployment, rather than those who claim benefit.
-All members of the EU must use the ILO standardised measure of unemployment, which is based on an interview of a sample of 60,000 households (approximately 120,000 people) and tries to measure ‘unemployment’ as a whole, rather than those simply claiming benefits.
+All members of the EU must use the ILO standardised measure of unemployment, which is based on a quarterly survey of approximately 40,000 households, and 80,000 individuals.
 To be considered as being unemployed individuals must: